software-academy/curriculum/Delayed Job/index.md

 How we teach it
 ---

-You will use Delayed Job to send emails
+You will use Delayed Job to send emails in some of the sample projects.

 Learn more